A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Phone: 0800 234 6266

-Referral forms are available on the Paragon website: Visit the Paragon website.
+Referral forms are available on the Paragon website: Paragon website

 Violence Reduction Partnership Toolkit